Beckum yesterday and today

 Beckum has had town charter since 1224.
 However, numerous finds show that there was settlement on Beckum's soil much earlier.
 Three stone cist graves from the Neolithic period, one of which has been preserved in the south of the town, are among the oldest evidence of human culture in Westphalia.

-Significant cemeteries from the Frankish-Saxon period 600-800 AD have been uncovered.
+Important cemeteries have been uncovered from the Frankish-Saxon period 600-800 AD.
 In 1861, 61 human burials were discovered in a Frankish cemetery.

 West pond 1931